Afwillite

-Formation of afwillite
+Formation

 It is suggested that afwillite forms in fractured veins of the mineral spurrite.
 Jennite, afwillite, oyelite and calcite are all minerals that form in layers within spurrite veins.
 It appears that afwillite, as well as calcite, forms from precipitated fluids.
 Jennite is actually an alteration of afwillite, but both formed from calcium silicates through hydration.
 Laboratory studies determined that afwillite forms at a temperature below 200 C, usually around 100 °C. Afwillite and spurrite are formed through contact metamorphism of limestone.
 Contact metamorphism is caused by the interaction of rock with heat and/or fluids from a nearby crystallizing silicate magma.

 Structure and properties

 Afwillite has a complex monoclinic structure, and the silicon tetrahedra in the crystal structure are held together by hydrogen bonds.
 It has perfect cleavage parallel to its (101) and poor cleavage parallel to its (100) faces.
 It is biaxial and its 2V angle, the measurement from one optical axis to the other optical axis, is 50 – 56 degrees.
-When viewed under crossed polarizers in a petrographic microscope, it displays first-order orange colors, giving a maximum birefringence of 0.0167 (determined by using the Michel- Levy chart).
+When viewed under crossed polarizers in a petrographic microscope, it displays first-order orange colors, giving a maximum birefringence of 0.0167 (determined by using the Michel–Levy chart).
 Afwillite is optically positive.
 Additionally, it has a prismatic crystal habit.
 Under a microscope afwillite looks like wollastonite, which is in the same family as afwillite.